riconaef/Airbnb_Seattle/README.md

 Part III:

-To evaluate the importance of other features, a linear Regression model from the sklearn package has been used.
-The data had to be cleaned first with the function "clean_data".
+To clean the data the function "clean_data" is used.
 This function takes a dataframe and a integer called "flag".
+The following step describe what the function is doing and why.

 1. The first step is optional.
 If the flag variable is set to 1, the function "separator" is used.
     This function will separate the column "amenities" into different columns.
 The problem with the "amenities" column is that there